This app will let you deepfake your own voice for podcasting purposes

 “We expect that to change over time, but the use case we’re focused on right now is these smaller editorial corrections that are very common,” Mason says.

 Descript isn’t saying for how long it’ll keep Overdub private or how broadly it’ll run its beta test.
 But in the short-term, it might serve another purpose in drawing attention to the software as a whole.
-The private beta for Overdub is part of a larger Descript update for all users, adding multi-track editing and the ability to create and edit group recording sessions over the internet.
+The private beta for Overdub is part of a larger Descript update for all users, adding multitrack editing and the ability to create and edit group recording sessions over the internet.
 It’s technically version 3.0, but Mason thinks of it more as Descript’s first major release.

-“It’s the first time that you will be able to create a podcast soup-to-nuts in Descript,” he says.
+“It’s the first time that you will be able to create a podcast soup to nuts in Descript,” he says.

-To further build on the app, Descript has raised $15 million from Andreesen Horowitz and Redpoint, and it’s working on new editing features such as post-production effects and one-click publishing to podcast platforms.
+To further build on the app, Descript has raised $15 million from Andreessen Horowitz and Redpoint, and it’s working on new editing features such as postproduction effects and one-click publishing to podcast platforms.

-Such additions might not be as technically impressive as Overdub, but they’re as essential to podcast production as a spell checker is to word processing.
+Such additions might not be as technically impressive as Overdub, but they’re as essential to podcast production as a spellchecker is to word processing.
 Compared to cloning your own voice with AI, they might be a little less unsettling as well.